mubes/garonne/README.md

 * `llb_init.c` & `startup_lpc43xx.c`: Deal with the booting of the system.

 There is code that runs on the M0 board for interfacing to the Ultrawideband radio and a Quaterion structure for the 9D sensor.
 I'm afraid we can't make the source code for these files openly availble but you're free to use the code with the Garonne platform (See the licence in the `bindist` directory, where the binary blob also lives).
+If you _do_ need access to the source for this module then drop us a note and we will sort something out...but we've got to eat too!

 High Level Board
 ----------------